Trade guide

 How much do building control officers earn?▼

 Trainee officers earn £25,000-£30,000.
 Experienced officers earn £35,000-£48,000.
 Senior surveyors and managers earn £45,000-£60,000+.
-Private sector approved inspectors can earn more, particularly in London and the South East.
+Private-sector building control professionals can earn more, particularly in London and the South East.

 What is the difference between building control and planning permission?▼